Willie Phua: Early years

-In 1933 Phua came from Hainan island to Singapore with his mother, Phua Tan Tee, to join his father Phua Gee Wah, at the age of five to find a better life on the British isle.
-Hainan at that time was wracked by insurgency and the island swept by damaging typhoons.
+In 1933, Phua came from Hainan Island to Singapore with his mother, Phua Tan Tee, to join his father Phua Gee Wah, at the age of five to find a better life in the British colony.
+Hainan at that time was wracked by insurgency and the island was swept by damaging typhoons.

-Phua has clear recollections as a youth of the Japanese invasion of Singapore and the subsequent occupation of the island in 1942.
+Phua had clear recollections as a youth of the Japanese invasion of Singapore and the subsequent occupation of the island in 1942.
 On the morning of 8 December 1941, a bomb whistled down and crashed into a well near the servants' quarters in the League of Nations compound off River Valley Road where Phua lived.
 Japan's war had come to Singapore.
-To the dismay of his mother, Phua, aged 12, ran into the compound and picked up a piece of still warm metal, a fragment from one of the first Japanese bombs to fall on Singapore: "I was a little bit frightened but also excited.
+To the dismay of his mother, Phua, aged 12, ran into the compound and picked up a piece of still-warm metal, a fragment from one of the first Japanese bombs to fall on Singapore: "I was a little bit frightened but also excited.
 This was something exciting for a boy of my age.
 It was the first bombing attack on Singapore.
 We didn’t know the Japanese were coming here until these bombs fell."

-Phua still remembers during the invasion of Singapore, watching the retreat of the British and Australians through the streets and of a young, bewildered Allied soldier sitting in the gutter, weeping.
+Phua still remembered during the invasion of Singapore, watching the retreat of the British and Australians through the streets and a young, bewildered Allied soldier sitting in the gutter, weeping.
 During the invasion, Phua's neighbourhood was shelled by Japanese artillery.
-He survived by crouching in a stinking storm drain in Killinery Road with his mother.
+He survived by crouching in a stinking storm drain on Killinery Road with his mother.
 One shell landed nearby killing a neighbour.

 During the Japanese occupation, the youth traded in cigarettes and was chased by Japanese soldiers when plying his trade: "I passed a Japanese soldier with his rifle over his shoulder.
 In the usual way, I asked if he had any tobacco.
 He looked at me and suddenly lifted his hand and took a big swing at my face.
 I ducked to avoid it.
 As I was turning around to run I saw him take the rifle from his shoulder.
 I ran for my life.
 I was terrified."
 Young Phua escaped and changed his trading habits.
 His mother made curry puffs and Phua sold them to Australian prisoners-of-war being marched through the streets.